-Table 5.1: Example EEMs and Modeling Order
+Table 5 1.
+Example FFMe and Modeling Ordor Example anu wouening Oruer

 In an effort to streamline the QC efforts, any available parametric run feature shall be used to model the EEMs.
 In cases where the EEM cannot be modeled using a parametric run, multiple models may need to be created.
 The modeling results that are presented for each of the chosen EEMs in the PEA report summary tables must total the combined interactive effects off all the EEMs.
 This shall be accomplished by having a "rolling baseline" that each EEM model is based on the previous EEM, until all of the proposed EEMs have been modeled.
 For example, EEM 1 shall be based on the baseline model (average of the four rotations); EEM 2 shall be based on EEM 1, and so forth.